 - Even Married... with Children had a few years' worth of original comics based on it.

 - Charmed has a season 9 in comic book form.

-- In addition to the above, it should be noted that the now-defunct publishers Dell Comics, Gold Key Comics, and Charlton published dozens upon dozens of comic books based upon TV series of the day, from westerns and sci-fi, to straight dramas.
-Some, like Gold Key's version The Twilight Zone, ran for decades after the original series ended.
+- In addition to the above, it should be noted that the now-defunct publishers Dell Comics, Gold Key Comics, and Charlton Comics published dozens upon dozens of comic books based upon TV series of the day, from westerns and sci-fi, to straight dramas.
+Some, like Gold Key's version of The Twilight Zone, ran for decades after the original series ended.
 Many others ran for only one or two issues.
 One of the best examples of "keeping it alive" was a comic based upon a short-lived Boris Karloff series entitled Thriller.
 After the series was cancelled after one season, Gold Key, rather than cancelling the comic book version, renamed it Boris Karloff Tales of Mystery and kept it going for 20 years after the series ended and more than 10 years after Karloff himself died.